Beimni406/CapstonFinancialTracker/README.md

 ## Technologies Used

 - Java: Mention the version you are using.
-- Any additional libraries or frameworks used in the project.
+- Displaying data in tables (console formatting) mainly google.

 ## Demo